 To fund the spending allocation and to preserve capital against inflation over time, the University has established an investment return target of a 4% real investment return after inflation and net of investment fees and expenses with a risk tolerance of 10% over 10 years.
-The graph below shows the investment return as compared to the return target since 1996.
+To meet those targets, the investment is managed by the University of Toronto Asset Management Corporation (UTAM) under the direction of the University.
+Over a 20-year period, the one-year annual returns exceeded the target returns 13 times.
+Compared to the 10% risk corridor, they were within the corridor 14 times, 4 times they were above it and 2 times below it.